StutteringEmo/wine-quality-heroku/README.md

 ### Features
 - Web form for entering wine properties
 - Displays prediction and rounded score
-- Runs on the same Flask app
+- The HTML form is served from the root endpoint (/) and uses the same Flask backend for predictions.
+This allows both API and web form testing from the same app, whether running locally, in Docker, or on Heroku.

 ### Example Input (Web Form)